Prag8855/aab/content/guides/freelance-visa-letter-of-intent.md

 - **There is a regional demand for your services.**
     You will not get a freelance visa if you don't have any clients in Germany.[^0] You can't only work for clients in other countries.

 If you just [moved to Berlin](/guides/moving-to-berlin) to [start your business](/guides/start-a-business-in-germany), you might not have customers yet.
-Your letters of intent convince the *[[Ausländerberhörde]]* that you will find clients and make money soon.
+Your letters of intent convince the *[[Ausländerbehörde]]* that you will find clients and make money soon.

 A better visa application can get you a longer freelance visa.
 Instead of 6 months or 1 year, you can get up to 3 years.
 It depends a lot on your letters of intent.